Skip to main content

 Test keys vs live keys

 The sandbox is designed to be tried without any signup: its consumer routes (/api/v1/families, /api/v1/children/…, /api/v1/setup/quick) are open, so you can explore request/response shapes with zero credentials.
-The /api/v1/developer/* routes still require a real phosra_test_ key so you exercise the exact scope + rate-limit behavior you will hit in production.
+The /api/v1/developer/* routes are gated — with no credential at all they answer 403 on both the sandbox host and production — so you exercise the exact scope and rate-limit behaviour you will hit later.

 Test-data isolation & reset